Projecting the 10 Biggest NBA Free-Agent Contracts This Offseason

 2017-18 Advanced Metrics: 24.4 PER, 6.99 RPM, 266.65 TPA

-Let's turn to ESPN.com's Adrian Wojnarowski, who made the following statement during an episode of The Woj Pod (h/t Kyle Boone of CBS Sports):
+Let's turn to ESPN.com's Adrian Wojnarowski, who made the following statement during an episode of The Woj Pod (h/t Kyle Boone of CBSSports.com):

 "When the [Houston] Rockets made that deal for Chris Paul with the [Los Angeles] Clippers, knowing they would re-sign him in free agency, I think they made a conscious decision that they were gonna have to live with $46, $47 million-a-year salary when he's not nearly the player anymore in his late 30s, but, 'We're gonna make a run at it now; we wanna win a championship now.
 We'll deal with it [Paul's contract] later.'